 What are the fees and charges for courses in 2018?

-What is the difference between Government subsidised and fee-for-service training places?
+What are the differences between Government subsidised and fee-for-service training places?

 Government subsidised training places attract a subsidy from the government that pays for part of your training fees (tuition fees).
 You must meet set criteria to be eligible for a government subsidy and provide acceptable evidence to support this.

 After the government has paid the subsidy there are 3 remaining fees that you may be responsible for paying:

 - Tuition fee –(this is the remaining part of your tuition fee that is not covered by the government subsidy).
 This is charged as an amount (eg. $0.20) per nominal hour of the course you are enrolled in.
 A number of factors can affect the calculation including – the year you commence, the number of hours you are enrolling in, whether you have been granted credit transfers, the calendar year training commences in and your eligibility for a concession, fee waiver or fee exemption.

 If you are eligible for a fee concession then you will only be required to pay 20% of this fee (see below for eligibility requirements)

 - Amenities fee - is a set fee.
 This fee is collected and expended for the sole purpose of providing facilities, services or activities of direct benefit to our students.
 It includes the use of photocopier, notebook and internet access and consumables such as tea and coffee.
 Brite Institute may remove or reduce amenities fees as it sees fit.

 - Training Materials/Textbook fee - Training materials/textbooks are required for most courses and students are able to purchase these directly from suppliers (Brite Institute can provide supplier details at enrolment).
 For students not wishing to purchase training materials/textbooks, Brite Institute will charge a non-refundable loan fee for the use of its training materials/textbooks throughout the course.